 One only has to look back to the Great Recession to get a sense of the magnitude of problems students and colleges face during a severe economic downturn.
 Students, states, and schools will all have fewer resources, and greater needs.
-But this crisis is unique and reaches further.
+But this crisis is unique and reaches farther.
 The pandemic is striking during the height of the admissions process, and the requirement to close physical campuses for extended periods, along with justifiable concerns among current and prospective students about when and if to return to campus, are problems higher education did not have in the Great Recession.
 For these reasons, college and university leaders are fully expecting significant, potentially unparalleled, declines in enrollment, both from students who do not come back, and those who will never start.

 The federal government has the sole ability to provide the type of assistance to students, their families, and institutions of higher education that will not only allow colleges and universities to meet the needs of our students and staff, but to continue as engines of local and regional economies.
-Efforts to stimulate the economy must necessarily include the nearly 4,000 degree-granting, two-year and four-year, public and private colleges and universities.
-These institutions educate roughly 20 million individuals, generate total revenues of about \$650 billion (in 2016-17 according to Department of Education data) providing a corresponding economic impact in their communities, and employ nearly 4 million Americans across campuses in every state and congressional district.
+Efforts to stimulate the economy must necessarily include colleges and universities, which employ nearly 4 million Americans across thousands of campuses in every state and congressional district.
+For this reason, federal support for higher education has benefits far beyond sustaining the educational and research missions of institutions.